marcopellegrinoit/DHZW_synthetic-population/README.md

 -   `/data`:
     -   `/raw`: CBS data sets to be processed by the scripts in [`/src`](/src)
     -   `/processed`: data sets ready-to-use.
 Outputs of the scripts in [`/src/format-datasets`](/src/format-datasets)
+    -   `/evaluation`.
+It contains scripts to aggregate data for plots and tools to plot different distributions and their comparisons.

 ### Other resources